dac1e/RcSwitchReceiver/README.md

 # RcSwitchReceiver
 433Mhz / 315 Mhz remote control receiver and decoder.

-## Description:
+## Description
-The library decodes the pulses received by a remote control transmitter.
-It focuses on minimizing the interrupt handler runtime.
-Multiple instances of the receiver can operate in parallel on different IO pins.
-Another feature is, that pulses received from a remote control transmitter can be dumped.
+This library can
+-) receive and decode data packets from a remote control transmitter.
+Refer to example sketch PrintReceivedData.
+-) translate data packets from a remote controller into a button - press information.
+Refer to example sketch DetectRemoteButtonPress.
+-) dump received pulses for reverse enginering of the protocol of a remote control transmitter.
+Refer to example sketch TraceReceivedPulses.

 ## Hints on remote operating distance:
 The development was done on an Arduino Due.
 Tests have shown that the operating distance of several 433Mhz receiver modules